DanFNKD/playfootball/README.md

 1. Initial Home Page image was blurry.
 - Replaced with a higher resolution image.
-2. Youtube video was autoplaying.
+2. YouTube video was autoplaying.
 - Added code to stop this behaviour.
 3. Menu not working properly on smaller screens.
 - Added a football icon to be used on smaller screens and be consistent with the design.
-4. GitHub bug that prevented me from loading project with GitHub pages.
+4. GitHub bug that prevented me from loading project with GitHub Pages.
 - Contacted Code Institute Tutor Support for troubleshooting.
 Initially tried to manually remove code from the page but that didn't work.
 Code was copied across to a new repository resolving the issue.

 ### Validator Testing